moon0440/nix-flake-rust/README.md

 # Nix Flake: Rust Development

-Welcome to my template, designed to streamline your Rust development process using Nix.
-This comprehensive guide aims to provide you with a detailed understanding of how to leverage various tools for an efficient and organized development workflow in Rust.
-We utilize Nix, a powerful package manager, to create a consistent development environment.
-Alongside, we integrate several tools, each serving a unique purpose in enhancing your Rust programming experience.

 ## Key Components
 At the core, we use Nix, an advanced package manager, to set up a reliable and reproducible development shell specifically for Rust projects.
 This ensures that you work in a controlled environment with consistent dependencies and tooling.
 - **divnix - Standard:** Used to maintain organization and clarity in your Nix code.
 It helps in keeping the structure of your Nix configurations neat and readable.